csommerl/js120/109_explanations.md

 ## Functions

 A **function** is a named and defined body of statements and expressions that can be invoked an unlimited number of times.
+The function body is usually (viz., always except in arrow functions) placed between curly braces (`{}`).

 An **argument** is a value passed to a function.